 How to Naturally Unstuff Your Ears

 The buildup of wax can plug your ears and make it difficult to hear.
-Here are some home remedies to help you not let it get to this point.
+Here are some home remedies to help you relieve this issue.

-For different reasons your ears can become plugged, due to excess wax or because there is excess water (from swimming in the pool for example).
+Your ears can become plugged for different reasons.
+It can happen due to excess wax or excess water (from swimming in the pool for example).
 In this article, we’ll look at some all-natural home remedies you can use to unstuff your ears, and in turn, avoid discomfort, poor hearing, and possible infections.

 Why do ears plug up?

 One of the most common reasons tends to be a respiratory infection, which occurs in the upper respiratory system as is the case with sinusitis or colds.
-The connection nasal passages with the inner ear fills with mucus and can cause the ears to be plugged up.
+The connection nasal passages with the inner ear fills with mucus and can cause the ears to plug up.

-If you are at an altitude that is different than one you are accustomed to, it is easy to get plugged ears.
+If you’re at an altitude that is different than what you’re accustomed to, it’s easy to get plugged ears.
 This is why people who frequently travel by plane can be bothered, especially during takeoff.
 It also occurs during trips to places that are several miles or meters above sea level.

-When ears begin to build up from wax (before it is completely stuffed) it can be unstuffed with certain home remedies:
+When wax begins to build up (before it’s completely stuffed) you can unstuff your ears with certain home remedies:

-Mix equal amounts of alcohol and vinegar, tilt the head, and add some drops using an eardropper.
+Mix equal amounts of alcohol and vinegar.
+Then tilt your head and add some drops using an eardropper.
 Tilt the ear to the side and let them stay there for 5 minutes.
-Put a little cotton in the ear and return to the vertical position.
+Put a little cotton ball in the ear and return to the vertical position.

-You can also use hydrogen peroxide, by adding a couple of drops to the stuffed ear, in addition to the things that have already been mentioned.
-It is recommended to be laying down with the ear free because you may need several minutes to feel any relief.
+You can also use hydrogen peroxide, by adding a couple of drops to the stuffed ear, in addition to the things that we already mentioned.
+We recommend that you lay down with the ear free because you may need several minutes to feel any relief.

 If the congestion is a result of living in a dry environment, you can use a cold humidifier in your room.
-This will help eliminate mucus that has accumulated and unstuff your ear and nasal passages.
+This will help eliminate built-up mucus and unstuff your ears and nasal passages.

-One home remedy that has been used for years (passed down from generations) is to put hot water in a bottle and seal it.
+One home remedy that people have used for years is to put hot water in a bottle and seal it.
 You can also use a typical water bottle or for those more modern people, an electric pillow.
 Lay down over the hot water with your ear on the bottle.
 In a few minutes you will feel like the earwax is beginning to run.

-Finally, it is also advisable to consult a doctor if your ears continue to be stuffed and none of the remedies seem to be effective.
-It important not to apply too much or too often, since you can have some more serious ear problems.
-The safest thing to do is consult your doctor for advice.
+Finally, we also advice to consult a doctor if your ears continue to feel stuffed and none of the remedies seem to be effective.
+It’s important not to apply too much or too often, since you can have some more serious ear problems.
+The safest thing to do is to consult your doctor for advice.